unitoftime/mythfall-wiki/src/mechanics/dungeons.md

 Dungeons are a way to fight unique bosses and mobs, and are the primary way to get unique items.

 ## How do I find a dungeon?
-Every time you kill a mob in the regular world (Alivarg's Sphere), you have a chance to trigger a portal spawn.
+An enterance portal to a dungeon may be triggered to spawn by either killing normal enemies inside of the Alivarg's sphere until one spawns, or killing a World Boss inside of the said sphere, which is guaranteed to spawn a portal upon its death - portals created by killing World Bosses always lead to much stronger dungeons.
 The said portal will disappear after a period of 4 minutes.
 The type of portal that spawns differs based on the mob killed and which area the mob is in.

 ![Dungeon](../images/dungeon.jpg)
 > *Dungeons are randomly generated and feature multiple rooms leading to a boss fight.
 The amount of skulls indicates the difficulty of the dungeon.*